TerriaJS/terriajs/doc/connecting-to-data/customizing-data-appearance/feature-info-template.md

                 "template": "Pixel colour: <b>Red={{Red}} Blue={{Blue}} Green={{Green}}</b>.",
                 "formats": {
                   "Red": {
+                    "type": "number",
                     "maximumFractionDigits": 2
                   },
                   "Green": {
+                    "type": "number",
                     "maximumFractionDigits": 2
                   },
                   "Blue": {
+                    "type": "number",
                     "maximumFractionDigits": 2
                   }
                 }
               }

+`"type"` specifies the type of formatting that will be applied to the property.
+Here we are using `"number"` formatting which is also the default formatting if `"type"` is not supplied.

 The supported format options are `"maximumFractionDigits": X` (to set the number of decimal places to X), `"useGrouping": true` (to show thousands separators), and `"style": "percent"` (eg. to show 0.15 as 15%).